Stan-create/Stan-create/README.md

 ## Hi there 👋
-I'm Stanislav, a radiologist and data scientist from Russia.
+I'm Stanislav, a radiologist and data scientist.

 ✨ **About me in 30 Sec** ✨
 <ul>